 The release, which is posted on CPSC’s website, must include:

 - Recalling firm’s legal and commonly known trade name, location and headquarters

-Manufacturer of recalled product.
-If manufactured outside the US, identity of importer
+Manufacturer of the recalled product.
+If manufactured outside the US, identity of the importer

 - All significant retailers, by commonly known trade name, of the product (e.g., Wal-Mart, Target, etc.)